grnydawn/miles-credit/docs/source/postblock.md

 ## Create code for new postblock

-One can add a new class to `credit/postblock.py` or define a new module and import it.
+One can add a new class to `credit/postblock.py` or define a new module and import it into `credit/postblock.py`.
 See `credit/skebs.py` for an example of the latter.

 The parser will add the `data` and `model` fields from the main config to `post_conf`.
 Inside the class `Foo` you will be able to access these.